 Every now and then, when you want to give an extra special gift, consider giving an experience gift.

-The gift can be one of two ways – for starters, you can give your own time and treat your recipient to some sort of an experience with you.
-You could choose dinner out, a concert or sporting event, an afternoon at a museum, or a destination vacation.
+The gift can be one of two ways: You can give your own time and treat your recipient to some sort of an experience with you.
+You could choose:

 Based on my own personal experiences, it’s great to give and receive this kind of a gift.
 It does require a time commitment from both people, but that’s part of what makes it extra special.

 The other kind of experience is when you’re not giving your time as part of the gift – you’re simply giving an experience.
 It could be: